Stories from Hartford's Grassroots

 The Right to Vote: Selah Africanus

-Shortly after the passage of the 1850 federal Fugitive Slave Law, Africanus issued a broadside that reprined the entire law, along with a succinct 12 point synopsis of the “legalese” of the statute, and a brief poem expressing his opinions.
+Shortly after the passage of the 1850 federal Fugitive Slave Law, Africanus issued a broadside that reprined the entire law, along with a succinct 12 point synopsis that decoded the “legalese” of the statute, and a brief poem expressing his opinions.
 The Fugitive Slave Act, he wrote, “violates the spirit and letter of the Constitution.
 It clothes any ruffian as… Slave-Catcher with magisterial authority.”

 The statement quoted the Declaration of Independence and “entirely repudiated” those who did not resist this law as “absurd, slavish, and destructive of the good and happiness of mankind.”